AydenBravender/AydenBravender/README.md

 - I am also working on an afforable soft robotics platform for search and rescue applications in earthquakes
 - Finally I am working on my code to compete in this years FBLA coding and programming contest

+## Coding Contests:
+I have had the oppurtunity to compete in a variety of programming contests such as the Canadian Computing Challenge (CCC) and the University of Alberta Programming Contest (UAPC) and the FBLA Programming & Coding divison where I designed a GUI and presented the finished product to a panel of judges.

 <p align="center">